Intermediate bulk container: Acquisition and disposal

 Intermediate bulk containers may be purchased or leased.
 Bar code and RFID tracking systems are available with associated software.

 An IBC can be purchased as a new unit (bottle and cage), a rebottled unit (new bottle and washed cage) or a washed unit (both bottles and cages have been washed).
 A washed unit is typically less expensive, with the new unit being the most expensive, and the rebottled unit near the mid-point.
 In many cases, a customer may purchase a mix (“blend”) of these types of units under a single price, to simplify the accounting.

 The customer's choice of unit primarily depends on either actual or perceived sensitivity of their product to contamination, and the overall ability to clean their specific product type from the bottle.
 Those with a lower contamination risk are prime candidates for the washed units.
 With the exception of products produced in "clean rooms" (GMP - good manufacturing practices), the decision of a washed over a new is usually a matter of availability or appearance.

 An IBC can be leased in a closed-loop (using only the IBCs which were used by a given customer and washed or rebottled) or the most common open-loop system (where the origin of the rebottled or wash unit is flexible).
 For plastic composite units, the trip lease has largely been replaced by a blended purchase.

 Single use flexible IBC's such as those used for aggregate transportation in the construction industry are a major source of plastic pollution.
-Most aggregate suppliers do not offer a scheme to refund a deposit upon return of empty IBC's & (in UK) they are frequently fly tipped & seen abandoned roadside.
+Most aggregate suppliers do not offer a scheme to refund a deposit upon return of empty IBC's and in the UK they are frequently fly tipped and seen abandoned roadside.

 Safety

 When exposed to fire as in a warehouse event, plastic IBCs containing combustible or flammable liquids can melt or burn fairly rapidly, releasing their entire contents and increasing the fire hazard by the sudden addition of combustible fuel.
-Rigid plastic (as high-density polyethylene) IBCs that transport and house flammable/combustibles are recommended to have clear labeling and stored within properly secured structures and according to federal regulations, such as NFPA and OSHA.
-Metal IBCs (as carbon steel and stainless steel) are often approved per UL 142 requirements for housing these materials long term.
+Rigid plastic (as high-density polyethylene) IBCs that transport and house flammable/combustible materials are recommended to have clear labelling and be stored within properly secured structures and according to government regulations, (such as NFPA and OSHA, in the U.S.) Metal IBCs (as carbon steel and stainless steel) are often approved per UL 142 requirements for housing these materials long term.
 Accordingly, metal IBC tanks can be used for Class I materials, while rigid plastic IBCs can be used for Class II/III materials.

-Concerning the mechanical stability and sloshing of intermediate bulk containers during transport, some research has been performed through the U.S. Department of Transportation which seems to indicate that IBC containers perform overall very well during transit in terms of sloshing and mechanical stability.
+Concerning the mechanical stability and sloshing of intermediate bulk containers during transport, some research has been performed through the US Department of Transportation which seems to indicate that IBC containers perform overall very well during transit in terms of sloshing and mechanical stability.

 For metal IBCs, test reports by the German Bundesanstalt für Materialforschung und -prüfung (BAM) show that a metal IBC can withstand fire for at least 30 minutes, if it is equipped with a pressure venting device.